4 Comments

 Not surprisingly, it is said that the WHO tried to hide the study from the media.

-3. blank Italics Mine says:
+3. Italics Mine says:

 Generally it seems that studies will prove anything the authors want it to prove.